Instant Pot Mexican Red Rice

 • 8 ounces of tomato sauce

-• 1 to 2 large jalapeños or serrano chilis, a slit cut down the side of each one (optional)
+• 1 to 2 medium jalapeños or large serrano chiles, a slit or two cut down the side of each one (optional)

 • 1/2 to 3/4 cup frozen peas (optional)